Joan Crawford has five minutes of Man from UNCLE fame…

 This show included appearances from a future TV bromance pairing with William Shatner and Leonard Nimoy, long before in their future Star Trek (1966-69) roles.
 Other Star Trek names, James Doohan and Ricardo Montalban also appeared in episodes.
 Other The Man from U.N.C.L.E guest stars included Eve Arden, Joan Collins, Richard Kiel, Martin Landau, Angela Lansbury, Leslie Nielsen, Eleanor Parker, Vincent Price, Kurt Russell and Rip Torn.

 Where James Bond had Blofeld and SPECTRE and, this espionage pair had THRUSH as their greatest threat.
 Not the disease, you understand.
-The reason for this name or acronym never divulged on the TV or in the cinema.
+The reason for this name or acronym was never divulged on the TV or in the cinema.
 The links with James Bond not ending there, with Bond creator Ian Fleming contributing his ideas to this spy series with him creating the Napoleon Solo character.

 The 1980s reunion film also had a cameo from George Lazenby as an agent known as JB.
-Also spotted in The Karate Killers, you’ll recognise two of the actors who played then future James Bond baddies, but here in good guy, supporting roles.
+Also spotted in The Karate Killers, you’ll recognise two of the actors who played then future James Bond baddies, but here in a good guy, supporting roles.
 This along with one actor that should have been a James Bond bad guy.
 In his role here, he gives the perfect audition for this coveted part.

 Also like Bond, the pair have their M figure with Alexander Waverly (Leo G Carroll), as the head of U.N.C.L.E.
 But here with his dollybirds aplenty.
 The pair also have handy gadgets with weapons masquerading as apparently normal everyday items in their possession.
 The series also had an “innocent” character, joining the agents in each of their storylines.
-This character added so the audience had someone to identify with, a trope similarly used by Doctor Who‘s assistant.
+This character was added so the audience had someone to identify with, a trope similarly used by Doctor Who‘s assistant.

 With this character in this episode Sandy helping explain the most crucial parts of the plot to anyone and everyone.
 She is of course also and also seen as an annoying woman who gets taken under the wing of Solo and Kuryakin and is kidnapped by the bad guys.